Jason2866/ESP8266MinimalHTTPUpdater/readme.md

 Usage:

-1. Manually compile or use the provided binary (folder bin) and upload via OTA
+1. Manually compile or use the provided binary (folder `build_output/firmware`) and upload via OTA

 2. Use a WiFi-enabled device to connect to the board's WiFi Access Point "UpdateMe".
 The password is "recovery".